 Fishing License (Saltwater and Freshwater)

-Non-Resident - All non-resident anglers, except for minors under the age of sixteen (16), are required to obtain a fishing license while fishing in the fresh or marine waters of Mississippi.
-Louisiana residents must purchase both freshwater and saltwater licenses to fish in the marine waters of Mississippi [MS Code 49-7-8].
+Non-Resident: All non-resident anglers, except for minors under 16, are required to obtain a fishing license while fishing in the fresh or marine waters of Mississippi.
+Louisiana residents must purchase both freshwater and saltwater licenses to fish in the marine waters of Mississippi.

-Resident: Each resident of Mississippi ages sixteen (16) through sixty-four (64), must obtain a hunting license, except while hunting on lands titled in his/her name.
-Any person sixty-five (65) or older, or any person otherwise exempt from obtaining a hunting license, must have documentation with him/her at all times while hunting as described in “License Exemptions” [MS. Code 49-7-5].
+Resident: Each resident of Mississippi ages 16-64, must obtain a hunting license, except while hunting on lands titled in his/her name.
+Any person 65 or older, or any person otherwise exempt from obtaining a hunting license, must have documentation with him/her at all times while hunting as described in “License Exemptions.”

-Non-Resident: All non-resident hunters, except for minors under the age of sixteen (16), are required to obtain a hunting license while hunting in the State of Mississippi.
+Non-Resident: All non-resident hunters, except for minors under 16, are required to obtain a hunting license while hunting in the State of Mississippi.

 Hunter Education Requirements

-All persons born on or after January 1, 1972, must satisfactorily complete a hunter education course approved by Department of Wildlife, Fisheries, and Parks before purchasing a Mississippi hunting license.
-A child at least twelve (12) years of age and under sixteen (16) years of age must have a certificate of satisfactory completion of a hunter education course approved by the department before hunting alone in the state.
-A child at least twelve (12) years of age and under sixteen (16) years of age may hunt without having a certificate of hunter education if the child is in the presence and under the direct supervision of a Mississippi licensed or exempt hunter at least twenty-one (21) years of age when the child is hunting.
-A child under the age of twelve (12) must be in the presence and under the direct supervision of a licensed or exempt hunter at least twenty-one (21) years of age when the child is hunting.
-A resident apprentice hunting license may be issued to a resident over the age of fifteen (15) who does not have the required certificate of hunter education.
-An apprentice license may be issued only one (1) time to a resident and the apprentice hunting licensee must be accompanied by a licensed or exempt resident hunter at least twenty-one (21) years of age when hunting.
+All persons born on or after January 1, 1972, must satisfactorily complete a hunter education course approved by MDWFP before purchasing a Mississippi hunting license.
+A child older than 12 and younger than 16 must have a certificate of satisfactory completion of a hunter education course approved by the department before hunting alone in the state.
+A child older than 12 and younger than 16 may hunt without having a certificate of hunter education if the child is in the presence and under the direct supervision of a Mississippi licensed or exempt hunter at least 21 years old when the child is hunting.
+A child younger than 12 must be in the presence and under the direct supervision of a licensed or exempt hunter at least 21 years old when the child is hunting.
+A resident apprentice hunting license may be issued to a resident older than 16 who does not have the required certificate of hunter education.
+An apprentice license may be issued only once to a resident.
+The apprentice hunting licensee must be accompanied by a licensed or exempt resident hunter at least 21 years old when hunting.
 If it is determined that the holder was not entitled to issuance or obtained the license or hunter education certificate by fraudulent means, the license will be revoked or canceled.
 It is unlawful to issue a hunting license to any person without proof of completion of the hunter education course, except those born before Jan.
 1, 1972, or residents purchasing a one-time apprentice license.

 Duplicate Hunter/Boater Education Card

-If you have lost your hunter/boater education card, please go to www.mdwfp.com/education-outreach/hunter-education/ to download a temporary card or to purchase a duplicate card for a $3.00 fee.
+If you have lost your hunter/boater education card, please go to www.mdwfp.com/education-outreach/hunter-education/ to download a certificate or to purchase a duplicate card for a $3 fee.

 Youth License Exemptions

-Residents under the age of sixteen (16) are exempt from purchasing a hunting or fishing license.
+Mississippi Residents under 16 are exempt from purchasing a hunting or fishing license.
 Individuals exempt based on these criteria may purchase a voluntary Youth Exempt license by providing their social security number along with a copy of their parent/legal guardian’s driver’s license to establish residency.
-Youth Exempt license may be purchased from any vendor that sells hunting and fishing license.

 Disabled License Exemptions

-Residents who are blind, paraplegic, a multiple-amputee, adjudged 100% disabled by the Social Security Administration, or 100% service-connected disabled by the Veterans Administration or Railroad Retirement Board are NOT required to purchase a hunting or fishing license [MS. Code 49-7-5 and 49-7-9].
+Mississippi Residents who are blind, paraplegic, a multiple-amputee, adjudged 100% disabled by the Social Security Administration, or 100% service-connected disabled by the Veterans Administration or Railroad Retirement Board are NOT required to purchase a hunting or fishing license.
 Residents exempt based on these criteria are required to have proof of residency, disability status or other physical impairment in their possession while engaged in hunting and fishing activities unless an exempt license is purchased.
 The Disabled Exempt license is an annual privilege.
 Applications are available online at www.mdwfp.com.

-Any Mississippi resident who is a member of the U.S. Armed Forces, including the Reserves and National Guard, and on active duty outside the state of Mississippi is not required to purchase or have in his/her possession a hunting or fishing license while engaged in such activities while on leave from active duty.
+Any Mississippi resident who is a member of the U.S. Armed Forces, including the Reserves and National Guard, and on active duty outside the state of Mississippi is not required to purchase or have in his/ her possession a hunting or fishing license while engaged in such activities while on leave from active duty.
 Such resident shall have in his/her possession an official military leave form.
-Mississippi Department of Wildlife, Fisheries, and Parks Hunter Education requirements apply to residents who meet the military exemption status.
+MDWFP Hunter Education requirements apply to residents who meet the military exemption status.

 Senior License Exemption (Resident Only)

-Residents age sixty-five (65) and older are exempt from purchasing a hunting or freshwater fishing license.
+Mississippi residents 65 and older are exempt from purchasing a hunting or freshwater fishing license.
 Residents exempt based on these criteria are required to have proof of age and Mississippi residency in their possession while engaged in hunting and freshwater fishing activities unless a voluntary Resident Senior Exempt license is purchased.
 The Resident Senior Exempt license is a valid lifetime privilege as long as you are a Mississippi resident.
-The Resident Senior Exempt license may be purchased from any vendor that sells hunting and fishing license.

 Senior Saltwater License (Resident Only)

-Effective July 1, 2010, residents sixty-five (65) years of age or older are required to purchase a saltwater fishing license if fishing South of U.S. Highway 90.
+Effective July 1, 2010, residents 65 and older are required to purchase a saltwater fishing license if fishing South of U.S. Highway 90.
 The Senior Saltwater License is a valid lifetime privilege as long as you are a Mississippi resident.

-A state waterfowl stamp and federal duck stamp is required for any person 16 or older when hunting any waterfowl species.
-Lifetime license holders are not exempt from the waterfowl stamp requirement.
+A state waterfowl stamp and federal duck stamp is required for any person 16 or older when hunting any waterfowl species, including Lifetime license holders.
 Physical or electronic proof of purchase is sufficient.
 However, if a physical stamp is in possession, it must be signed by the hunter across the face of the stamp.
 The electronic federal duck stamp is good for 45 days from date of purchase.
 The actual stamp will be mailed within 45 days.

 Small Game/Fishing License

-A trapping license is required of anyone sixteen (16) years of age or older who traps furbearers (bobcat, mink, muskrat, opossum, otter, raccoon, and weasel) and/or nuisance animals (beaver, coyote, fox, skunk, nutria and wild hogs).
+A trapping license is required of anyone 16 and older who traps furbearers (bobcat, mink, muskrat, opossum, otter, raccoon, and weasel) and/ or nuisance animals (beaver, coyote, fox, skunk, nutria, and wild hogs).
 An All Game Hunting License is also an acceptable license when trapping wild hogs.
 A trapping license is not required for persons trapping on lands titled in their name.
-This license shall be required of each assistant or helper sixteen (16) years of age or older employed or used by a trapper.
-A trapping license is required to sell skins or carcasses of any fur-bearing animal. (see additional information in General Hunting Regulations and Information-Trapping).
-Trapping license may be purchased at www.mdwfp.com, 1-800-5GO-HUNT (546-4868), or anywhere licenses are sold.
+This license shall be required of each assistant or helper 16 or older employed or used by a trapper.
+A trapping license is required to sell skins or carcasses of any fur-bearing animal (see additional information in General Hunting Regulations and Information-Trapping).

 Persons who possess a valid Freshwater Commercial Fishing License are allowed to fish gill nets, trammel nets, hoop nets, trotlines, slat baskets (with slat basket license), crawfish traps and shrimp traps, and/or sell non-game gross fish, minnows and non-native fish taken from the freshwaters of Mississippi.
-See the Commercial Fishing brochure for information or go to www.mdwfp.com/fishing-boating/freshwater-commercial/.
-A commercial Fishing License, Slat Basket License, or Fur Dealer License may be purchased at www.mdwfp.com, at 1-800-5GO HUNT (546-4868), or anywhere licenses are sold.
+See the Commercial Fishing brochure for information or go to www.mdwfp.com.

-Non-Residents are required to have a deer or turkey permit for hunting during all deer or turkey seasons, unless individuals possess a Non-Resident Native Lifetime License.
-These permits must be purchased in addition to All Game, 7-Day All Game, 3-Day All Game Hunting, Youth All Game Hunting, or Youth 7-Day All Game Hunting.
+Non-Residents are required to have a deer or turkey permit for hunting during all deer seasons and spring turkey season, unless individuals possess a Non-Resident Native Lifetime License.
+These permits must be purchased in addition to All Game, 7-Day All Game, or 3-Day All Game Hunting.

 Wildlife Management Area User Permit

-Residents and Non-Residents using any state-operated Wildlife Management Area must purchase a Wildlife Management Area (WMA) User Permit in addition to any other required hunting/fishing license.
+Residents and Non-Residents using any state-operated Wildlife Management Area except those exempt from purchasing an annual hunting or fishing license, must purchase a Wildlife Management Area (WMA) User Permit.
 However, WMA User permits are required only for hunting, fishing, and trapping on U.S. Forest Service WMAs.

 Armed Forces 14-Day Hunting/Fishing License

-Non-Residents who are active members of the United States Armed Forces (excluding Reserves and the National Guard) may purchase a special Armed Forces 14-Day Hunting/Fishing license for $34.29.
+Non-Residents who are active members of the United States Armed Forces (excluding Reserves and the National Guard) may purchase a special Armed Forces 14-Day Hunting/Fishing license.
 Only two Armed Forces 14-Day Hunting/Fishing licenses may be purchased per license year.
 Proof of active military status is required.
 This license is processed at the Jackson Office only.
 Applications are available online at www.mdwfp.com.
-Mississippi Department of Wildlife, Fisheries, and Parks Hunter Education requirements apply to all non-residents who purchase the Armed Forces 14-day Hunting/Fishing License.
+MDWFP Hunter Education requirements apply to all non-residents who purchase the Armed Forces 14-day Hunting/Fishing License.

 Mississippi Lifetime License

-Resident Lifetime license applicants must provide proof (i.e. Mississippi driver’s license number) that they have been domiciled in the state of Mississippi for a minimum of eighteen (18) consecutive months prior to issuance of such license.
-All resident applicants through age twelve (12) must include a certified copy of their birth certificate.
-All non-resident Mississippi native applicants must include a certified copy of their birth certificate showing the applicant was born in Mississippi and their parent(s) address was in Mississippi at the time of birth.
-Birth certificates will not be returned.
-Lifetime applications are processed only at the Jackson Office.
-Applications are available online at www.mdwfp.com.
-Any address change by license holders should be reported to the License Department.
-Mississippi Department of Wildlife, Fisheries, and Parks Hunter Education requirements apply to all Lifetime License holders.
+Resident Lifetime license applicants must provide proof that they have been domiciled in the state of Mississippi for a minimum of 18 consecutive months before issuance of such license.
+All resident applicants’ birth through age 12 must include a certified copy of their birth certificate.
+All non-resident Mississippi native applicants must include an original or notarized copy of the long-form birth certificate showing the applicant was born in Mississippi and their parent’s address was in Mississippi at the time of birth OR for an applicant not born in Mississippi, the parents’ address was in Mississippi at the time of applicants’ birth.